CSCfi/metadata-submitter-frontend/architecture.md

 Form components are crucial part of the application:

-- All submissions and folder creation are made with `react-hook-form`.
+- All submissions are made with `react-hook-form`.
 Latter uses form as a reference so submission can be triggered outside the form.
 - Form for json schema based forms are created with custom json schema parser, which builds `react-hook-form` based forms from given json schema.
 Json schema-based forms are validated against json schema with `Ajv`.
 React-hook-form is used for performance reasons: it uses uncontrolled components so adding a lot of fields to array doesn't slow rendering of the application.

 ### Constants